By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 476|Page: 1|3 min read

 In Defining ‘Aesthetics’ for Non-Western Studies: The Case of Mesopotamia, Winter (2002) argues that the Western view of “aesthetics” has hindered the way that ancient works of art are interpreted and understood.
 More specifically, Winter (2002) argued that the Mesopotamian culture must be examined before defining what was considered to be aesthetical during the time of its creation.
-While the Mesopotamian languages did not include a word for “aesthetics” or “art”, nor did texts be existent that explained any artistic theories, Winter’s thesis stated that this did not mean it did not exist in Mesopotamian society, but “aesthetics” were just viewed differently than how it is in modern Western cultures.
+While the Mesopotamian languages did not include a word for “aesthetics” or “art”, nor did texts exist that explained any artistic theories, Winter’s thesis stated that this did not mean aesthetics did not exist in Mesopotamian society, but rather that “aesthetics” were just viewed differently than how it is in modern Western cultures.

 One way that Winter (2002) described being able to determine the aesthetics of Mesopotamian art is to consider the culture, context, and other surrounding variables.
 The culture of Mesopotamia must be examined when considering the “aesthetic” value of art pieces, which entails examining art differently than we do in modern Western culture.
-For example, the emotional response that specific artworks provoke can provide insight to their value and importance during the Mesopotamian time period.
+For example, the emotional response that specific artworks provoke can provide insight into their value and importance during the Mesopotamian time period.
 Likewise, the environment a piece of art was created for can explain a lot about its significance; art used in temples and “divine” places suggest great importance and worthiness.
+Winter also suggests that the materials used and the craftsmanship involved in creating these artworks reflect the cultural values and priorities of the time.
 Because the Mesopotamian pre-modern culture was vastly different than today’s, it is essential to consider all aspects of how their culture operated and existed.

 All in all, I believe that Winter (2002) was successful with her argument.
 Cultural norms range greatly depending on where (and when) the culture resides.
-Winter argued that the Western way of viewing art must be avoiding when examining Mesopotamian art works, because the understanding of “aesthetics” was not the same as it is now.
+Winter argued that the Western way of viewing art must be avoided when examining Mesopotamian artworks, because the understanding of “aesthetics” was not the same as it is now.
 By taking a new perspective on pre-modern items, such as artwork, we can begin to understand them more accurately and have a better sense of significance.
+This approach not only broadens our understanding of ancient cultures but also enriches our appreciation of the diversity and complexity of human artistic expression throughout history.

 Browse our vast selection of original essay samples, each expertly formatted and styled